-Equal Justice Works member law schools have access to valuable resources and programs that help students and alumni pursue a public interest legal career.
-By joining or renewing membership, your school will become part of a public interest community that includes 200 law schools across the country.
+Law school members have access to valuable public interest resources and programs.
+By joining or renewing, your school will be part of a community of 190 law schools from across the country.

 A list of current member schools can be found here.

 Interested in becoming a member?

 Equal Justice Works Membership registration and renewal for the 2017-2018 year will open June 15.
 All current member schools will receive an email with an invoice on that day.
 If you do not receive an email, please contact Claire at firstname.lastname@example.org.

 If you work at a law school, are interested in registering your school for membership or have questions about your school's current membership, please contact Claire at email@example.com.